Salma-Yassin/Data-Base-Bash/README.md

 ## Supported functionalities:

 ### Main Menu
 1) Create DB: does not allow the creation of duplicate databases (checks that the user hasn't created a database with the same name before), and handles whitespace in the name of the database.
-It ensures that the name only starts with letters and only contains alphamumeric and underscore.
+It ensures that the name only starts with letters and only contains alphanumeric and underscore.
 2) List DB: either lists existing databases if any exist or tells the user that no databases exist.
 3) Drop DB: delete the database, it asks for user confirmation to avoid deletion by mistake.
 4) Connect to DB: asks the user to choose a database to connect to if any exists then opens the Table Menu.
 It asks the user to create a database if none exists.